-The curriculum at the College prepares students for effective and responsible participation in the legal profession and for admission to the bar.
-Because of the diversity in the backgrounds that students bring to law school and the differences in their objectives in law school and after graduation, students have the ability to select from a broad array of classes in their second and third years of law school.
+The curriculum at the University of Cincinnati College of Law prepares students for effective and responsible participation in the legal profession and for admission to the bar.
+Because of the diversity in the backgrounds that students bring to law school and the differences in their objectives in law school and after graduation, UC Law students have the ability to select from a broad array of classes in their second and third years of law school.

 Most students will elect courses from multiple Professional Pathways as they strive to not only develop a depth of knowledge in certain curricular areas, but also to cultivate a breadth of knowledge that will allow them to become well-rounded lawyers.
 Such a curriculum helps students obtain knowledge of various substantive areas of the law, prepare to take a bar exam, and develop professional skills.
-Students are not required to elect or sign up for a prescribed curriculum from a Professional Pathway, and should not feel compelled to adhere directly to any Pathway.
-Instead, these should be viewed as tools to help students design a curriculum that will best meet their personal goals.
-We encourage all students to select challenging and unique courses from the rich curriculum offered by the College.
+We encourage all students to select challenging and unique courses from the rich curriculum offered by the UC College of Law.